-I am the older son.
+If ever there was a parallel between my life and this story, I am definitely the older son.
 I feel his pain.
 I get it, and he's right to be mad because I'd be mad as hell too.
 The story never really addresses his struggles the same way I'm expected to provide for everyone else without being addressed with the bare minimum of a thank you.

-You might think that it's egotistical or selfish to demand a little appreciation, but unless you've provided for someone else at the expense of yourself while being verbally/emotionally attacked, then your insight is pretty much invalid to me because I don't expect you to understand what it's like.
+You might think that it's egotistical or selfish to demand a little appreciation, but unless you've provided for someone else at the expense of yourself while being barraged with verbal attacks and emotional manipulation, then your insight is pretty much invalid to me because I don't expect you to understand what it's like.

 The younger son

-My dad is pretty much representative of the younger son in the story.
+My dad is pretty much similar to the younger son in the story.
 Emotionally, my dad left the family years ago.
 He only ever thinks about himself and prides himself on having the most money and being top dog while reaping the rewards of other people thanklessly.
 Obsessed with ego and instant gratification, he only returns to the family when he feels he needs something from them.
-But unlike the younger son, I'm not so sure that my dad will be able to provide a genuine apology and claim any fault.
+But unlike the younger son, I'm not so sure that my dad will ever realize he fucked up or be able to provide a genuine apology and claim any fault.

-I want so badly to exemplify forgiveness like the father.
-I want to be able to forgive wholeheartedly after being done wrong, and be a good daughter who can forgive.
-It makes me wonder how the father has it in him to forgive his younger son who took half the money, spent it all on hookers, and then came crawling back with a sorry ass apology.
+I want so badly to exemplify and embody forgiveness like the father.
+I want to be able to forgive wholeheartedly after being done wrong, and be a family member who can forgive with no questions asked.
+It makes me wonder how the father has it in him to forgive his younger son who took half of his money, spent it all on hookers, and then came crawling back with a sorry ass apology.
 I don't know if I have the capacity to forgive like that.

 If my dad ever came to me with a genuine apology and recognition of his shortcomings as a father, I don't know if I would be exactly thrilled or even open to the idea of absolving him of his failings.
 So much damage has been done throughout the course of 25 years that I'm not sure if I'd even welcome a new start with him especially knowing his track record.